J. Ronnie Greer, United States District Judge

 Judge Greer permits ex parte communication between counsel and the Judge's law clerks but such communications shall not address the merits of the case or any pending motion.

-Scheduling conferences and final pretrial conferences will be conducted in person.
-The use of telephone conferences rather than in person conferences are encouraged for all other matters.
+The use of telephone conferences rather than in-person conferences are encouraged for all matters.
 Telephone conferences may be scheduled through communication with the Judge's law clerk assigned to the case.

 Judge Greer follows the procedure set forth in Local Rule 83.5.